Hammersmith Is Out: Production

 George Raft had a small role.

 Release

 Hammersmith Is Out opened to positive reviews.
-Roger Ebert, writing in the Chicago Sun-Times, called it "one of the year's best comedies” and “one of the year's best satires."
+Roger Ebert, writing in the Chicago Sun-Times, called it "one of the year's best comedies" and "one of the year's best satires."
 Vincent Canby, reviewing the film for The New York Times, stated the film "is both too elaborate and not quite witty enough to be especially convincing as contemporary morality comedy.
 However, just when the patience is at the point of exhaustion, when one might leave the theater with a clear conscience, the film comes to fitful life."

-However, Hammersmith Is Out was not commercially successful.
+Hammersmith Is Out was not commercially successful.
 The film was released on VHS video in the 1980, but to date it has not been released on DVD.